manel-ab/S3-Proxy/README.md

 -Using python3.12

--Set your own credentials to S3 (example in .env.example)
+-Set your own credentials of AWS (example in .env.example)

 ```bash
 touch .env